mgcaret/rom4x/rom5x/README.md

 ### Ideas for Future

   - Replace Apple Slinky code with RamFactor code.
-(Difficulty:  Very Hard or Impossible)
+(Difficulty:  Hard.
+May require sacrificing the diagnostics.)